 An healthy eating is a real panacea.
 But not only that!
 It increases your performance, makes you more able to concentrate and therefore much more efficient.
 Thanks to a healthy diet you are more alert - even the feeling of tiredness after lunch is absent.
 Fatty food is heavier in the stomach than healthy, easily digestible food.

 Overall, it can be said that a healthy diet has a positive effect on your state of mind.
-It makes you much more productive and successful and is therefore a real secret recipe for success!
+It makes you a lot more productive and successful and is therefore a real secret recipe for success!
 Why secret?
-Because despite the knowledge of the numerous benefits, far too few people still eat healthily.
+Because despite the knowledge of the numerous benefits, far too few people still eat healthy.
 We want to change that!
-Learn all about the superpower of a healthy diet here!
+Learn everything about the superpower of a healthy diet here!

 When is nutrition healthy at all?